Archean life in the Barberton Greenstone Belt: Fossil record

 The oldest microfossils from the Barberton Greenstone belt are found in the Onverwacht Group, specifically, in both the Kromberg and Hooggenoeg Formations.
 Both of these formations are predominantly igneous rock; the sedimentary rock has been metamorphosed.
 However, it is still possible to find microfossils in chert, a type of evaporite that forms in sedimentary environments.
 From the evidence in these rocks, it is likely that early life existed in the form of microbial mats and stromatolites.
 Evidence for this hypothesis is preserved in both chert and lithified stromatolites.

 Stromatolites represent large colonies of microorganisms, and are found both in the fossil record and rarely in modern hypersaline environments.
 A typical stromatolite consists of alternating layers of sediment and microbes.
 The microbes are photosynthetic; thus stromatolites represent shallow water environments in the fossil record due to their necessity to exist in the photic zone of water bodies.
 Stromatolites typically consist of filamentous microfossils.
 The oldest stromatolites have been dated to approximately 3.5 billion years old.
 Stromatolites in Barberton have been dated to about 3.3 billion years.

 Microfossils found in chert extend the Barberton microfossil record back to 3.5 billion years.
 All three types of microfossil morphologies are found in cherts.
 Chert can have a variety of colours, but microfossils are typically found in black cherts, as the dark color can indicate organic material.

 Future applications

-Scientists have established the approximate age that life first appears in the fossil record, but that doesn't necessarily equal the time that life first evolved on Earth.
+Scientists have established the approximate age that life first appears in the fossil record, but this is not equivalent to the age that life first evolved on Earth.
 Though fossils have not been found in older rocks, evidence for life can be found in other ways, such as extended carbon isotope data and Raman Spectroscopy.
-There is also ongoing work within the scientific community to solve the problem of how cellular life evolved in a hostile early earth.
+There is also ongoing work within the scientific community to solve the problem of how cellular life evolved in a hostile early Earth.